2012 Survival Guide: A practical planner for the worst case scenario

 The Cross at Hendaye and its strange imagery.

-It's not just words, either, that connect us to a long tradition of mysticism and sky watching.
+It's not just words, either, that connect our modern society to a long tradition of mysticism and sky watching.
 In the 1920s, a man writing under the pseudonym Fulcanelli published The Mystery of the Cathedrals, a controversial book alleging that Medieval mason guilds encoded astrological communiques into the churches they built throughout Europe.
 As fascinating as that revelation was, decades later a chapter was surreptiously added to the book, entitled "The Cyclic Cross at Hendaye."
 It claimed that an old stone monument outside a French church bears a cryptic message about the end of the world.

 "In the month of October, a massive movement of the globe, such that there will be those who will think that the planet has lost its gravity, being plunged into the abyss of darkness...There will be omens in the spring, and extraordinary changes thereafter, reversals of nations and mighty earthquakes...
 During the appearance of the bearded star, the three great princes will be made enemies.
 Struck from the sky, peace earth quaking, Po, Tiber overflowing, serpent placed upon the shore.”

-Like Book of Revelation prophet John of Patmos (see next page), Nostradamus also warned readers to be on the lookout for the anti-christ.
+Like Book of Revelation prophet John of Patmos (see next page), Nostradamus warned readers to be on the lookout for the anti-christ.
 Actually, he predicted three such characters that would terrorize the world in turn.
 While Napolean and Hitler are thought to represent the first two, the third is still undetermined.

 In recent years, the History Channel has aired numerous documentaries about Nostradamus, even dubbing a 2009 series on the occult The Nostradamus Effect.
 However, its most successful broadcast to date remains Nostradamus 2012, which interweaves prophecies from many cultures with the forecasts of the French visionary.
 Here are some of the quatrains cited in the program: